islaytitans/alien/docs/src/characters/claire.md

     - Survival + 1

 ## Signature Item
-- Cross necklace - can use once to reduce stress by 1
+- Cross necklace - use to comfort yourself reducing your stress by 1 (can only be done once)

 ## Buddy : Matt
 ## Rival : Vicky